connelhooley/AkkaTestingHelpers/README.md

 # AkkaTestingHelpers
-This NuGet packages offers helpers for both unit testing and integration testing.
+This NuGet packages offers helper classes for both unit testing and integration testing in Akka.NET.

+> Install-Package ConnelHooley.AkkaTestingHelpers

+> dotnet add package ConnelHooley.AkkaTestingHelpers

+> paket add ConnelHooley.AkkaTestingHelpers

 ## Unit testing
-The `UnitTestFramework` in the package allows you to test an Actor in full isolation.
-The framework creates the actor to be tested (referred to by the framework as SUT: System Under Test) with a TestProbe as its parent.
-It also replaces its children with TestProbes.
+The `UnitTestFramework` class in the package allows you to test an Actor in full isolation.
+The framework creates the actor to be tested (referred to by the framework as SUT: System Under Test) with a `TestProbe` as its parent.
+It also replaces its children with `TestProbe` objects.

 It can be used to test the following scenarios:
 - That an actor sends the correct messages to its children